 - To break up a background area to make it less monotonous.

 - To build up highlights on top of a dark background.

 - To make slight adjustments to color shapes.

 - To soften the transition from one color to the next.

-- To create a broken color effect which takes advantage of optical color mixing.
+- To create a broken color effect that takes advantage of optical color mixing.